byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ***People are deeply nourished by the process of creating wholeness.***

 ***Healing environments*** allow someone to draw emotional support from their settings through the Symbiotic Energy, the living energy of the space.
 One then *feels free* to move around and interact unselfconsciously, to connect and *combine ones life with the life of the living* systems and elements within the built space.
-Achieved by bringing in a number of high quality visual and intuitive interactions among the bio-logical ecosystems and elements of a curated space and its users.
+Achieved by bringing in a number of high quality visual and intuitive *interactions* among the bio-logical ecosystems and other visceral elements of a curated space and its users.

 ![Open Space living room, stone floor](./vivariumGeorgeTownGallery/vivariumLivingRoom/vivariumGTLivingroomRelaxWeb.JPG)

-A living design built upon the inherent intuitive 'biophilic' response to natural built forms, natural settings and systems.
+A living design built upon the inherent intuitive 'biophilic' response to natural built forms, natural settings and Eco systems.
 Designed to generate healthy interactions by encouraging their spontaneous occurrence.

 New ways of thinking, seeing, touching and feeling; relating to the Natural World can be expanded, experienced through connecting.
 Causing a total shift of posture, perceptions, beliefs, and thought processes.

 ***Transforming ones relationship with the Natural World.*** Making a habit to feel where one is *within the circle of life,* too understand how they are moving together As One.